getgrav/grav-learn/pages/06.forms/02.forms/01.form-options/docs.md

     classes: 'form-style form-surround'
 [/prism]

+### Attributes

+Adding custom attributes to the form element.
+Using the example below, replace `key` with your attribute and `value` with the attribute's value.

+[prism classes="language-yaml line-numbers"]
+form:
+    attributes:
+        key: value
+[/prism]

 ### Inline Errors

 Setting Inline Errors in the form's markdown file or definition enables the display of in-line errors, an important troubleshooting tool.